oremanj/greenback/README.rst

 over previous approaches to concurrency: they scale better than threads and are `clearer about control flow <https://glyph.twistedmatrix.com/2014/02/unyielding.html>`__ than the implicit cooperative multitasking provided by ``gevent``.
-They're also being actively developed to explore some `exciting new ideas about concurrent programming
+They're also being actively developed to explore some `new ideas about concurrent programming
 <https://vorpus.org/blog/notes-on-structured-concurrency-or-go-statement-considered-harmful/>`__.

 Porting an existing codebase to ``async``/``await`` syntax can be